mmetting/openshift-raincatcher/README.md

+# Raincatcher Openshift Template

-# Using this template
+## Using this template

 This template is used to deploy raincatcher-server to Openshift using the a s2i json file.

-## Deploying Raincatcher-server, mongo and redis on Openshift using CLI
+### Deploying Raincatcher-server, mongo and redis on Openshift using CLI

 - Clone https://github.com/austincunningham/openshift-raincatcher
 - cd to openshift-raincatcher